 Important Forms and Documents

-The process requires an attention to detail a typical application for study abroad includes the completion of the following forms:
+Most of the application can be completed online.
+A typical application for study abroad includes the completion of the following forms:

-- UND study abroad application - standard application form
+- UND study abroad application

 - ID sized photo